vrokad/build-guide/topic/k2c-qli-build-ga/flash_images.rst

          reboot edl

-3. Verify if the device has entered the Qualcomm Download (QDL) mode by running the following command on the host machine:
+3. Verify if the device has entered the Qualcomm Download (QDL) mode by running the following command on the host computer:

    .. container:: nohighlight